willhowes/CV/README.md

 By applying this focused and goal-orientated learning, I have achieved a great deal in a short space of time at Makers.
 During the course, my coding skills have been transformed.
 For example, at the start of the course I barely knew what Test-Driven Development ('TDD') was; I now consider myself to be competent at test driving to build any program.

-In week 5 of the course at Makers, having had only a very basic grasp of Javascript previously, I was able to become competent in testing in Javascript in just a few days with little guidance from the coaches.
+In week 5 of the course at Makers, having had only a very basic grasp of Javascript previously, I was able to become competent at test driving in Javascript in just a few days with little guidance from the coaches.
 In the same week, I learned how to test drive in Python in a matter of hours.
 This shows I can learn quickly and effectively by myself.

 #### I help my teams succeed
 At Makers we have learned and practiced agile working tools such as stand-ups, retros and sprints.
 By encouraging the use of these practices, together with using my coding and communication skills, I make valuable contributions to the teams I work in.